chanchan098/Docs/project/ryvp-cloud.md

 ## Module structure

-- yudao-dependencies
+- yudao-dependencies`unified dependencies management, see also Maven`
-- yudao-framework`(packed components and configs with spring style)`
+- yudao-framework`packed components and configs with spring boot style`
   - yudao-spring-boot-starter-xxx
 - yudao-gateway
 - yudao-module-xxx`business components`
+  - yudao-module-xxx-api`exposed to other modules`
+  - yudao-module-xxx-biz`business logic`
+    - api`for external`
+    - controller`api interfaces`
+    - convert`data security`
+    - dal`a.k.a data access layer`
+      - dataobject`entities mapping to tables`
+      - mysql`mapper to db`
+      - redis
+    - framework`configs to framework`
+    - service`call mapper and do business logic`

 ## starter-security